mark-ruddy/neurorecovery/report/report_neurorecovery.md

 - The Helm Charts can be deployed on a Kubernetes cluster successfully.
 - Required configurations such as a static cluster IP for the MongoDB server are exposed in the Helm Charts.

-### Tilt Continuous Integration and Continuous Delivery(CI/CD) User Story
+### Tilt Continuous Integration and Continuous Delivery User Story
 The developer should receive constant and automatic feedback on changes during development by a Continuous Integration system.
 Feedback will be in the form of successful or failed code builds, and also automated tests written for the backend.
 The entire app should be deployable with minimal involvement, by triggering a Continuous Delivery system.

-This Continuous Integration and Continuous Delivery(CI/CD) system will be accomplished with Tilt [18], which has great support for deploying Helm Charts on Kuberentes clusters.
+This Continuous Integration and Continuous Delivery (CI/CD) system will be accomplished with Tilt [18], which has great support for deploying Helm Charts on Kuberentes clusters.

 For example if the developer writes an update to a file in the backend source code, Tilt CI/CD will automatically recognise the change and re-build and re-deploy the backend server.
 The developer can then check the server once it has been deployed and review the change in a real deployment.